The Potential of Microsoft Power Apps Plan Designer (preview)

 In this blog, we’ll explore what Plan Designer (preview) can do, its current limitations, and practical tips for using it effectively.
 Whether you’re a seasoned Power Platform professional or just starting, this review will help you understand how Plan Designer fits into the Power Platform toolkit.

-What is Microsoft Power Apps Plan Designer?
+Exploring Microsoft Power Apps Plan Designer

 Plan Designer is a preview feature within Power Apps designed to accelerate the creation of Power Platform solutions.
 By using natural language inputs and relevant visuals like screenshots or process diagrams, it generates user stories and then a starter solution comprising:

-Dataverse tables,
+Dataverse tables

-Canvas apps,
+Canvas apps

-Suggested Power Automate flows.
+Suggested Power Automate flows

 My Scenario for Testing Plan Designer

-To illustrate the findings discussed in this blog post, below is one of the prompts I used to test plan designer.
+To illustrate the findings discussed in this blog post, below is one of the prompts I used to test Plan Designer.

 A forest management company wants to digitise their process for issuing permits for the public to access their forests for different activities.